Joseph Lyons (caterer): Personal life

 Lyons married Psyche Cohen, the daughter of Isaac Cohen, who was the manager of the Pavilion Theatre in London's Whitechapel Road.
 They did not have any children.

 He was an accomplished watercolourist who showed his paintings at the Royal Institution where they were bought by Sir Spencer Wells, surgeon to Queen Victoria, and Admiral Earldey-Wilmot, commander of the Channel Fleet.
 He also wrote short novels with the dramatist Cecil Raleigh.

 He was a member of the General Purposes Committee of the Territorial Association and was responsible for adding athletics to the Territorial Army's training regime.
 His charitable activity was directed to the Little Sisters of the Poor in London's Hammersmith, and the Music Hall Benevolent Fund.

-Honours

 Lyons was a Deputy Lieutenant of the County of London.
 His firm catered for royal garden parties at Buckingham Palace and enjoyed a royal warrant.
 He was knighted for public services in 1911.

-Death and legacy
+Death

 Lyons died at the Hyde Park Hotel, Knightsbridge, on 22 June 1917 and was buried at the cemetery of the United Synagogue, Willesden.
+He was survived by his wife.

+Legacy

-He was survived by his wife and is remembered in a blue plaque at 11a Palace Mansions, Hammersmith Road, West Kensington, London, inscribed "Sir Joseph Lyons 1847–1917 Pioneer of mass catering lived here".
+Lyons is remembered in a blue plaque at 11a Palace Mansions, Hammersmith Road, West Kensington, London, inscribed "Sir Joseph Lyons 1847–1917 Pioneer of mass catering lived here".
+An adjacent street, originally part of Blythe Road, is called Lyons Walk after him.